Marketechnic/Marketechnic.github.io/index.md

 ## Get in Touch

 Interested in learning more about how Marketechnic can help your business?
-Contact us today!
+Contact us today at marko@marketechnic.com!